 In July of 2018, WHLC welcomed the Chin Baptist Church as they began using the building for their Sunday services.
 Beginning in January of 2019, the WHLC started hosting special functions, events and posted old photos to celebrate 75 years of praising the Lord and serving the local community.

 We are blessed to have such a vivid and wonderful history that has led across 75 years to our current congregation and ministries.
-As we move forward worshiping the Lord and serving our neighbors, we hold our history as a reminder to always continue to invite, grow and serve in Jesus’ name!
+As we move forward worshiping the Lord and serving our neighbors, we hold our history as a reminder to always invite, grow and serve in Jesus’ name!